fractalpixel/ancienttech/README.md

-# RedTech Mod
+# AncientTech Mod

-RedTech is a mod for Minecraft/Fabric that aims to provide some redstone components to make constructing redstone machinery more space-efficient and easy.
+AncientTech is a mod for Minecraft/Fabric that aims to provide some redstone components to make constructing redstone machinery more space-efficient and easy.

 ## Depends on